seepick/cccontact/notes/PUBLISH.md

 --------------------------------------------------
 * glossary: scan whole document for (fancy) terms, whether added
 * machine proof-reading: intellij, language tool
+  * use some more sophisticated AI tool (DeepL)
-* human proof-reading: let content be checked (by CI practitioners)
+* proof-reading: let content be checked (by CI practitioners)
   * provide them a template of what i expect (see /resources/feedback/_feedback_form.txt)
+  * whom: jonas? pau? anouk?

 RELEASE
 --------------------------------------------------